SamirBoulil/slub/Readme.md

 Slub listens to any PR sent to review in a slack channel which slub is configured to listen to.

 Once Slub hears a PR to review, it will start keeping track of some information like:
-- The number of comments (GTMS, Refused and simple comments), the
+- The number of comments (GTMS, Refused and simple comments)
 - The CI status (Green, Red, or Pending)
-- When The PR is merged
+- The PR status (open, closed, or merged)

 ## Notifications
 Whenever a new change happens to a PR, Slub will notify the author and/or the squad of the change using Slack.